netuno-org/doc/docs/academy/server/import.md

 To have the code autocomplete function with code validation integrated into the editors, we must install the [Server Types](https://www.npmjs.com/package/@netuno/server-types) in the application's `📁 server` folder.

-> The server types (`@netuno/server-types`) define all the low-code polyglot programming features in TypeScript,
+> The server types (`@netuno/server-types`) define Netuno's low-code polyglot programming features in TypeScript,
-> allowing editors to detect everything that the Netuno low-code polyglot framework offers, but because it's
-> TypeScript, it only serves to assist in JavaScript code.
+> allowing editors to provide completion and validation for both JavaScript and TypeScript server code.

 Inside the `📁 server` folder, install the [Server Types](https://www.npmjs.com/package/@netuno/server-types):